“This nation will remain the land of the free only so long as it is the home of the brave.”

 Veterans Day is always so emotional for me.
 Not just because of who I am married to but also because of all the other Veterans and their spouses who have come before us.
 All the men and women who have served and those who stood beside them.
 Veterans Day is a day to remember them and to thank those that are still with us.

-Whether that meant fighting against another American in the Civil War, going to Europe during the World Wars, staying behind as they headed to Korea or Vietnam or the “modern” Veteran’s wife who watched their spouse join up during a time of war and knowing they would most likely be headed over to Iraq and Afghanistan fighting a war that might never really end.
+Whether that meant fighting against another American in the Civil War, going to Europe during the World Wars, staying behind as they headed to Korea or Vietnam, or the “modern” Veteran’s spouse who watched their spouse join up during a time of war and knowing they would most likely be headed over to Iraq and Afghanistan fighting a war that might never really end.

 Honor to the soldier and sailor everywhere, who bravely bears his country’s cause.
 Honor, also, to the citizen who cares for his brother in the field and serves, as he best can, the same cause.”

 – Abraham Lincoln

 We are strong, we have to be.
 We have to be there for our spouses.
 Stand behind them and be their rock.
 Through peacetime and wartime.
 Through a PCS or goodbye for a two-week training.
 Some have had to say goodbye and were not able to say hello again.
 Their spouse did not return.
 Some have stood by when they did return but as a different person.

 Some have had to walk away from their marriage, some have stayed.

 Some have stood by for 20+ years of Active duty life, others only needed to fill that role for a few years before their spouse moved on to a different career.

 “It is the soldier, not the reporter, who has given us freedom of the press.
 It is the soldier, not the poet, who has given us freedom of speech.
 It is the soldier, not the organizer, who gave us the freedom to demonstrate.
 It is the soldier who salutes the flag, who serves beneath the flag and whose coffin is draped by the flag, who allows the protester to burn the flag.”